 for the complete Mother's Day cake pop tutorial.

 Say It with Flowers

 A cupcake bouquet is a trendy and easy way to display your Mother's Day dessert.
-Place a Stryofoam ball into a terracotta flower pot (cleaned, of course) and anchor decorated cupcakes via chopsticks.
+Place a Styrofoam ball into a terracotta flower pot (cleaned, of course) and anchor decorated cupcakes via chopsticks.
+52 Kitchen Adventures

 This Milkshake Brings All the Moms to the Yard